Deltares/imod_coupler/docs/technical.rst

 ~~~~~

 Modflow sets the heads in MetaSWAP, to be specific the ``hgwmodf`` variable.
-When multiple svats are coupled to 1 Modflow cell, each svat is given Modflow's head.
+When multiple svats are coupled to one Modflow cell, each svat is given Modflow's head.
-When multiple Modflow cells are coupled to 1 svat, the arithmatic average is taken.
+When multiple Modflow cells are coupled to one svat, the arithmatic average is taken.

 MetaSWAP to Modflow
 -------------------